mehrdad-abdoli/qa-tests/README.md

 ```
 $ bash ./run_test.sh
 ```

+## TESTS ##
+- Step 1: Validation of Form looks like in the attached image
+- step 2: Company Details
+- step 3: Administrator account details
+- step 4: Terms and conditions
+- step 5: Sign up And Login To Dashboard

+## LOGS ##
+- Logs and reports for tests will be saved in logs directory

 ## WEB DRIVERS ##
 - chromedriver & geckodriver suiteable with your OS and browser version
 - chromedriver 74 and geckodriver 0.24 for linux x64 are in libs and will be copied to bin dir of venv)